jonaro00/AutoTrader/README.md

 **This requires that the computer and phone is connected to the same local network**.
 If using USB cables is fine, continue to the next section.

+Connect the phone's Wifi to the same network that the computer is on.
-While connected with cable, use `adb tcpip 5555` to enable adb over Wifi on the phone.
+While connected with USB cable, use `adb tcpip 5555` to enable adb over Wifi on the phone.
 After this, the phone can be unplugged.
-Check your phone's local IP address in **Settings > About phone > Status**, it likely looks something like *192.168.x.x*.
+Check your phone's local IP address in **Settings > About phone > Status**, it probably looks something like *192.168.x.x*.
 Then, enter it with the command `adb connect <ipaddress>`.
 A prompt should show up on the phone again, press *Allow*.
 Check that your device is connected with `adb devices`.